slexisvn/query_engine/docs/04-execution/29-logical-to-physical.md

 That last predicate is what changed in the opening plans.
 It requires every group key to be a plain column reference with known statistics, a product of distinct-value counts no greater than 256, and — through [`hasCompactDomain`](../../src/planner/aggregate-strategy.ts) — either an integer range no wider than 4,096 or at most four distinct values.
 Three customers grouped by name have three distinct values, so the tiny plan qualifies.
 Thirty thousand do not.

-When it does qualify it wins by construction, because `perfectHashAggregateCost` is `hashAggregateCost` multiplied by `perfectHashAggregateCostFactor`, which is 0.5:
+When it qualifies its node cost is discounted relative to hash aggregation, because `perfectHashAggregateCost` is `hashAggregateCost` multiplied by `perfectHashAggregateCostFactor`, which is 0.5:

 ```
 hashAggregateCost          = 43.53